 Tips for Writing in the Persuasive Style

-Whether you’re writing a persuasive essay or longer opinion-based piece, or creating a speech, this type of writing requires a clear purpose and good organization.
-You can create this by keeping a few tips in mind:
+Whether you’re writing a persuasive essay or creating a speech, this type of writing requires a clear purpose and good organization.

-Research supporting details.
-What will help convince the reader that your goal should be their goal too?
+- Decide what will help convince the reader that your goal should also be their goal.

 Descriptive Writing: Form a Picture for the Reader